webmachinelearning/model-loader/README.md

 Also, retraining often is important for some applications in order to maintain model freshness.
 For example, any rankings that consider recency or trends will need to be based on fresh models.
 If developers update their models often, there wouldn’t be a need to support old model formats, beyond the most recent version or two.
-It could even be built into the spec that no model older than [1 year] is guaranteed to work.
+It could even be built into the spec that no model older than, eg, 1 year is guaranteed to work.

 Even with frequent retraining, the model format needs to be versioned and there needs to be a way to maintain compatibility across subsequent releases.
 Implementations have to deal with parsing the model format and converting as needed.